To Heart 2: Dungeon Travelers

-To Heart 2: Dungeon Travelers (ToHeart2 ダンジョントラベラーズ, ToHeart2 Danjon Toraberaazu) is a role-playing video game developed by Sting and published by Aquaplus on June 30, 2011 for the PlayStation Portable in Japan only.
-The game is a spin-off from Leaf's To Heart 2 franchise, and gameplay highly resembles another To Heart 2 based mini game from the Windows visual novel Manaka de Ikuno!!, titled Final Dragon Chronicle: Guilty Requiem.
+To Heart 2: Dungeon Travelers (ToHeart2 ダンジョントラベラーズ, ToHeart2 Danjon Toraberaazu) is a role-playing video game developed by Sting and published by Aquaplus on June 30, 2011 for the PlayStation Portable in Japan only, and on February 15, 2024 for PC via Steam.
+The game is a spin-off from Leaf's To Heart 2 franchise, and gameplay highly resembles another To Heart 2 based minigame from the Windows visual novel Manaka de Ikuno!!, titled Final Dragon Chronicle: Guilty Requiem.

 A manga version of the PC game was serialized in volume 2 of the To Heart 2 Another Days manga, which was published by ASCII Media Works.
 Harvest has published a single light novel based on the game, titled To Heart 2: Final Dragon Chronicle Sono Go.
-Two OVA anime series for To Heart 2: Dungeon Travelers have been produced by Aquaplus, and was released from February 22, 2012 to July 25, 2012.
+Two OVA anime series for To Heart 2: Dungeon Travelers have been produced by Aquaplus, and was released from February 22 to July 25, 2012.

 Gameplay

-The player assumes the role of Takaaki Kouno, the main protagonist of To Heart 2, however, this character cannot participate in battles directly.
+The player assumes the role of Takaaki Kouno, the main protagonist of To Heart 2, but this character cannot participate in battles directly.
 Instead, the player controls what skills and attacks the girls Takaaki encounters use.
 In the beginning, the player will start off with two party members, Konomi Yuzuhara and Tamaki Kousaka, with these two characters, more girls can be unlocked to fight in the party.
 In order to unlock more party members, the player must defeat certain characters in the To Heart 2 series, and then they will join the player's side.

 The party will often encounter enemies, which offer little experience compared to boss battles.
 In the PC version, a maximum of four people can be in the party, whilst in the PSP version, it is five.
 Each character has a different occupation, when the character reaches certain levels, they can advance to a higher class.
 The career changes for a fighter at level 15 are Paladin and Dark Knight, and at level 30, the career changes are Valkyrie, Samurai, and Dark Lord.
 The career changes for a magic user at level 15 are Sorceress, Enchantress, and Priest, and at level 30, the career changes are Witch, Magical Princess, Sage, and Bishop.
 The career changes for a scout at level 15 are Archer and Assassin, and at level 30, the career changes are Sniper, Treasure Hunter, and Kunoichi.
 Lastly, the career changes for a maid at level 15 are Bard and Dance, and at level 30, the career changes are Diva, High School Girl, Idol Master.
 Each class has a different costume.

 All of the characters have their own skills and special attacks, they can be learnt by earning skill points which are obtained when the party levels up.
 There are six different types of skills: